KEggensperger/keggensperger.github.io/_teaching/2023-winter-seminar.md

 location: "Tübingen"
 ---

+Have you ever trained an ML model and wondered how to efficiently optimize its hyperparameters?
+Then this seminar is for you!

+**TL;DR** AutoML aims to support ML users (and ML researchers) by automating parts of the ML workflow.
+In this seminar we will read some classic and also recent research papers in the field of AutoML with a focus on Bayesian optimization and AutoML systems for tabular data.

 | Course Title | Automated Machine Learning and Hyperparameter Optimization                                                                                                                                               |
 |--------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Course ID    | ML4501f                                                                                                                                                                                                  |